Puget-Sound-Bitmaps/distributed-bitmap-engine/scripts/README.md

-From your computer, you will run the `dbe-setup-and-run.py` script which will call the other scripts as needed. `dbe-setup-and-run.py` will run `setup.sh` and `startup.sh` on each of the nodes.
+From your computer, you will run the `dbe-setup-and-run.py` script which will call the other scripts as needed. `dbe-setup-and-run.py` will run `setup.sh` and all the necessary startup on each of the nodes.
 This will first ensure the nodes have all necessary requirements and then build and run the system.

 A prototypical usage will be: